Why did I decide to start Boromi?

 I first began packaging up “kits” for my parents to borrow and take home.
 After seeing the response from families and teachers for this, I decided to raise £400 to create my first set of eight “Borrowing Boxes”, and found two schools in Streatham, South London, who trialled it for free over a term.

-I was absolutely blown away when my idea – now called Boromi! – got through to the finals, let alone won.
-Up until then, Boromi was very much a part time passion, something I was just doing on the side whilst teaching, because I could see it was having an impact on local families.
+I was absolutely blown away when my idea got through to the finals, let alone won.
+Up until then, Boromi was very much a part time passion, something I was just doing on the side whilst teaching because I could see it was having an impact on local families.
 Everything changed when I won the Innovation Award.

-The support and recognition Boromi has received over the past 12 months has been absolutely incredible.
-Boromi has been able to grow from an idea, into an established social enterprise, already working with a number of schools across the Midlands and London, and – most importantly – making a real difference to a large number of families.
+The support and recognition Boromi has gone on to receive has been absolutely incredible.
+We’ve not only gone on to win two further awards, but Boromi has most importantly been able to grow from an idea, into an established social enterprise.
+We are already working with schools across the country and – most importantly – making a real difference to a large number of families.

 I cannot believe how far Boromi has come.
-I feel truly lucky to be able to work on launching, growing and sharing our wonderful programme that is - and will - continue to make a difference to families across the country.
+I feel truly lucky to be able to work on growing our wonderful programme, and continue helping more families to enjoy connecting, talking and playing together at home.

 Thanks for wanting to find out more about us!